 After creating the necessary DNS entries, add the following information into the appropriate fields under "Bring your own TXT record" in your SocketLabs account.
 (If you selected "Generate your own TXT record", this information was auto-populated.)

-- DKIM Domain - Your domain
+- DKIM Domain/Sending Domain

 The SocketLabs On-Demand Control Panel will not allow you to save the settings until it can verify the public key based on the domain and selector provided.